 Wine, to him, has not only become a job, but a life style.
 Family dinners have been to a research arena, where the father imparts knowledge to his sons and discuss enthusiastically colour shades and wine aromas.

 Co-founder of Vinaroma and Sommelier, responsible for international markets and domestic marketing.
 Has been in the company and wine business since the day of the foundation in 2009.
 Evgenia has Master degree at Linguistics and Intercultural communication and speaks English, Russian, Norwegian and little French, which helps her in international communication.
-Evgenia is responsible for international markets and domestic marketing.
-At the end of 2020 she plans to fulfil her present wine study and obtain her Sommelier degree.

 VINMONOPOLET is a government-owned alcoholic beverage retailer and the only company allowed to sell beverages containing an alcohol percent higher than 4.75% in Norway.
 There are 352 outlets today, located across the country from cities to smaller communities.
 In order to sell an alcoholic beverage in Norway, your are required to work with the Vinmonopolet.
 All products sold through Vinmonopolet come from importers who have entered into a wholesale agreement with Vinmonopolet.